-I’m Sheena, a small wedding and adventure elopement photographer based out of Fort Collins, CO.
+I’m Sheena, a small wedding and elopement photographer based out of Fort Collins, CO.
 Camping, winding mountain roads, national park hopping, and the sound of dirt beneath my hiking boots are my love language.
 If you can’t tell, I’m an enneagram 2.
 If you ask me what my favorite part of this job is, I’d probably say it’s the joy I hear in my couples’ voices when they have that “aha moment” that they can have their wedding their way.
 That giddy, over-the-moon excitement?
 That’s my “why.”

-I’ve been in your shoes, planning a large traditional wedding that didn’t feel like me and then making the bold decision to plan an adventure elopement in on of our favorite national parks instead.
+I’ve been in your shoes, planning a large traditional wedding that didn’t feel like me…and then making the bold decision to plan an adventurous elopement in one of our favorite national parks instead.
 I know what it feels like to feel pressured to have a wedding that didn’t feel like our vibe.
 That’s why I’m here: to help you make that bold decision too and be there for you when you make that jump.
 It can be scary to step away from tradition, and I don’t want you to have to go through it alone.
 I’ve got your back.

-Personally, I don’t believe in photographing adventure elopements simply for the beautiful views (although, I do love a good alpine lake or mountain overlook).
+Personally, I don’t believe in photographing outdoors elopements simply for the beautiful views (although, I do love a good alpine lake or mountain overlook).
 And I don’t do it for the sake of being trendy.
 I do this because I know how special these outdoors spaces are for my couples.
 I know that amazing feeling you get when you work your way up a trail in the Rockies in the dark to eventually see it magically light up when the sun hits the tips of the mountains at sunrise.
-And I do this so my couples can have that feeling on their adventure wedding day.
-I want you to experience THAT freedom on your elopement day…not feel confined to some stale, indoor wedding venue.
+And I do this so my couples can have that feeling on their elopement day.
+I want you to experience THAT freedom during your elopement…not feel confined to some stale, indoor wedding venue.